Mo-rang/cdda-arcana-mod/README.md

-# Arcana and Magic Items mod for Cataclysm: Dark Days Ahead and Cataclysm: Bright Nights
+# Arcana and Magic Items mod for Cataclysm: Dark Days Ahead and Cataclysm: Bright Nights ## Data/mods 말고 mods/에 설치
 Arcana and Magic Items mod, formerly an in-repo mod during 0.C Experimental, and now maintained as a third-party repository by its author.
 Continually updating and expanding on its mechanics, expect regular updates.

 Note that the key for spellcasting is not bound by default in CDDA nor in CBN, and must be set by the user.
 I would personally suggest `]` as a good unused key, owing to its position near the bionics and mutation keys.
 Launcher users are advised to update this mod via deleting and re-installing in the launcher's mods section after updating their game, as the `update game` function does not touch third-party mods.